 Friendships and business partnerships shouldn’t be torturous to be in.
-They should be loving and reciprocated.
+They should be harmonious, respectful and reciprocated.
 When people tell you that you are too sensitive because you tell them you feel hurt by something they said, it is them who are being INSENSITIVE.

 A true friend wouldn’t say hurtful things and certainly wouldn’t tell you to squash your feelings.
+They would validate your feelings just as you would do so for them.
 If you end up in one-sided friendships you have to start looking in the mirror and ask yourself why you are letting these people into your life; because it’s not healthy.

 When you learn to remove the people who are just there to use you or lean on you when they need you, eventually your life will start to feel less like a Real Housewives episode.
 There is no room for gossip, constant negativity or repetitive one-sided friendships!